ligato/docs/docs/user-guide/get-agent.md

 **Example with Kafka (optional):**

 Kafka server is started in the separate contained.
-The command fetches the kafka container (if missing) and starts the Kafka server:
+The command fetches the Kafka container (if missing) and starts the Kafka server:

 ```
 docker run -p 2181:2181 -p 9092:9092 --name kafka --rm --env ADVERTISED_HOST=172.17.0.1 --env ADVERTISED_PORT=9092 spotify/kafka
 ```

-The vpp-agent needs to know the IP address and port of the kafka server.
+The vpp-agent needs to know the IP address and port of the Kafka server.
 This information is set via the config file, which is provided with flag `--kafka-conf`.
 The example config:

 ```
 addrs: